AntrikshNarang/bytenamics/README.md

-BYTENAMICS:

-An event management web application made for Sellular Hackathon 2023 by Bytenamics.
-The application allows users to login as either an admin or a user.
-Admins can add or delete events and view a list of all participants, while users can join events.
-The homepage features information on the app's key features, along with reviews and an FAQ section.
-The application also includes an about us page that provides information about the Bytenamics team, and a contact us page.
-The app also includes many attractive animated gifs to enhance the user experience.

-Usage

-Logging In:
-Users can login as either an admin or a user.

-Admin Login:
-To login as an admin, navigate to http://localhost:3000/admin and enter the admin username and password.
+# Bytenamics

+Bytenamics is an event management web application that allows users to find and join hackathons hosted by different companies or organizers.
+It also enables admins to create and manage their own hackathons using a graphical user interface.
+Bytenamics was developed by a team of three developers for the Sellular Hackathon 2023.

+## Features

+### Authentication
+- Users can sign up and log in to the application securely.
+- Passwords are hashed and stored in the database for better security using bcrypt.js.
+- Input validation is also done using Express Validator.

-User Login:
+### User Management
-To login as a user, navigate to http://localhost:3000/login and enter a valid username and password.

-Events:
-After logging in, admins can add or delete events and view a list of all participants.
-Users can view events and join them.

-Homepage:
+- Users can browse all upcoming events hosted by different companies/organizers and join them to practice their skills.
+- Admins can create, delete, and manage events through a graphical user interface (GUI).
+- Admins can also see a list of users who have joined their hackathon, including their names and emails.

+### Frontend
-The homepage features information on the app's key features, along with reviews and an FAQ section.
-Many attractive animated gifs have been included to enhance the user experience.
+- Homepage includes information about the app's key features, along with reviews and an FAQ section.

-About Us:
+- Navbar component is common for all pages.
+- Events page lists all upcoming hackathons, and admins can create new ones using the GUI interface.
+- Contact us page allows users to get in touch with the developers of the website.
-The About Us page provides information about the Bytenamics team.
+- About us page provides information about the Bytenamics team.

-Contact Us:
-The Contact Us page allows users to contact the Bytenamics team with any questions or feedback.
+### Backend
+- Built using Node.js and Express.js
+- MongoDB is used as the database.
+- JSON Web Token (JWT) is used for authentication and authorization.
+- RESTful API design.
+- User passwords are hashed using bcrypt.js for better security.
+- Input validation is done using Express Validator.
+- Events can be created, read, updated, and deleted (CRUD operations) using the API.

+### Deployment
+- Bytenamics is deployed on Netlify.

+## Conclusion

+Bytenamics is a comprehensive hackathon management solution that offers a secure login system, event management, and user management.
+The app is designed to be user-friendly, with a clear and intuitive interface.
+With its robust security measures, Bytenamics is a reliable choice for anyone looking to host or participate in a hackathon.